 Two cool modular options:

-- Omlet’s Freestyle cat tree.
-This is one of my favorite cat towers in general.
+- Omlet’s Freestyle cat tree: This is one of my favorite cat towers in general.
 It goes from ceiling to floor and is built by adding on a platforms and features a la carte.
 Even with the same pieces, you can come up with a totally different cat tree from someone else.

-Unused Space Becomes A Cat Tower
+Unused Space Becomes A Cat Tree

 This type of tower is better suited for a door that doesn’t have a lot of activity (think a closet door), but it can go over most doors.
 It allows you to add vertical space in sometimes tricky or narrow locations.